Administracja i Zarząd Szkoły

 Postgraduate studies, Organization and Management of Education

-In 2019 I finished my studies at Warsaw University and began my experiences in formal teaching as a teacher of Polish language in Meridian International Schools.
-I worked with foreign and advanced groups.
-From 2020 I collaborate with Thames British School as a Polish language teacher.
-In August 2021 I achieved the teacher’s professional promotion degree: contractual teacher.
+In 2019, Klaudia finished her studies at Warsaw University and began her formal teaching experience as a Polish language teacher at Meridian International Schools, where she worked with foreign and advanced groups.
+Since 2020, she has been collaborating with Thames British School as a Polish language teacher.
+In August 2021, she achieved the professional promotion degree of contractual teacher.

-I like to spend my free time active, for example riding a bike or climbing mountains.
-As well I really enjoy reading different kinds of books and playing board games with my family and friends.
-Also I like to travel and get to know new places and people.
+In her free time, Klaudia enjoys staying active by riding her bike or climbing mountains.
+She also enjoys reading a variety of books and playing board games with her family and friends.
+Additionally, she likes to travel and discover new places and people.

-I want to encourage my students to be interested in the world and subject which I teach.
-It is important for me to hear their questions and try to find together answers for them.
-Also I would like to encourage students to work individually and in groups during the classes.
-I want to be a teacher who will support them and their development.
+Klaudia strives to encourage her students to be interested in the world and the subjects she teaches.
+It's important to her to listen to their questions and find the answers with them.
+She also encourages students to work both individually and in groups during her classes, and she aims to be a supportive teacher who fosters her students' development.

 Qualifications: